vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

         tuple => tuple.name);
 ```

-All modern IDE tools (Visual Studio, Visual Studio Code, Raider, etc) will provide auto-complete functionality for named tuples which this approach even easier.
+All modern IDE tools (Visual Studio, Visual Studio Code, Raider, etc.) will provide auto-complete functionality for named tuples, which makes this approach even easier.

-And since generic `Read` method accepts up to 12 generic parameters, we can even map to multiple named tuples:
+And since the generic `Read` method accepts up to 12 generic parameters, we can even map to multiple named tuples:

 ```csharp
 foreach (var (actor, film) in